 • The successful representation of former U.S. Senator Frank Lautenberg resulting in a judgment allowing for him to replace former U.S. Senator Robert Torricelli, who resigned as a candidate, on the ballot after the statutory deadline for doing so had expired.

-• The successful representation of Leona Helmsley’s personal chef, who was allowed to proceed with his claims against a developer for a real estate commission despite the chef not being licensed as a real estate broker.
+• The successful representation of Leona Helmsley’s personal chef, who was permitted to pursue claims against a developer for a real estate commission despite the chef not being licensed as a real estate broker.

 • Served as special labor counsel on behalf of the State of New Jersey and representative on behalf of former New Jersey Governors James J. Florio, James E. McGreevey and Jon S. Corzine in negotiating collective bargaining agreements with unions representing the State’s 50,000 plus employees, negotiating, in 2007, the first ever requirement that state employees contribute a percentage of salary towards the cost of health care, resulting in millions of dollars of savings to the public.